 A few minutes before the pork is done, start heating up a cast iron or non-stick skillet on the stove on HIGH.

-Add 4 Tbl Vegetable Oil to the hot skillet.
+Add 3 Tbl Vegetable Oil to the Instant Pot and when it displays “HOT”, add the Pork.
 Sear the pork 1-2 minutes on each side until it is browned all the way around.
-Remove from skillet and check the temperature.
+Remove from Instant Pot and check the temperature.
+(You can also sear in a skillet or cast iron pan.)

 Slice and serve.
 (I know most people are not use to eating pork that is slightly pink, but as long as it is 140 degrees, it is perfectly cook.
 Grey pork is overcooked!)